Onboarding: Introduction to cobby

 - Understand what cobby does and why it exists

-- Load products from your shop
+- Load products from your shop and understand how data is organized

-- Edit product information using Excel
+- Edit product information using Excel's familiar tools

 - Save your changes back to your online shop